The League of Women Voters of California advocates on fracking (hydraulic fracturing) based on the following positions:

 That is, if the people of California are willing to let it be fracked.
 This jumble of subterranean rock, folded over and over by time, will not give up its treasure easily.
-In order to extract the oll, large amounts of fresh water, coupled with toxic chemicals and acids, will need to be pumped into the earth in order to break up the shale -- fracking -- and release the oil.
-The petroleium industry says this can be done safely, but the environmental community is not so sure.
+In order to extract the oil, large amounts of fresh water, coupled with toxic chemicals and acids, will need to be pumped into the earth in order to break up the shale — fracking — and release the oil.
+The petroleum industry says this can be done safely, but the environmental community is not so sure.

 SB 4 (Pavley)

-Fracking is already occuring in California, and in the ocean off the coast, with little or no oversight.
+Fracking is already occurring in California and in the ocean off the coast, with little or no oversight.
 That is why SB 4 (Pavley) was passed by the legislature and signed by Governor Brown in September 2013.
-This bill establishes a comprehensive statutory framework -- the strongest in the country -- for regulating hydraulic fracturing and acidization of oil and gas wells.
+This bill establishes a comprehensive statutory framework — the strongest in the country — for regulating hydraulic fracturing and acidization of oil and gas wells.